 We found that the best place to watch the fireworks from is on Deck 12 on the starboard side of the ship.
 The fireworks go directly off that side of the ship, try to get a spot against the railing if possible.

-Okay, the pirate-themed buffet at Cabanas isn’t exactly a secret but it’s not really talked about either.
-I only knew about it because I read about it in one of the Disney cruise Facebook groups.
+Okay, the pirate-themed buffet at Cabanas isn’t exactly a secret but it’s not really talked about or promoted either.
+I only knew about it because I read about it in one of the Disney cruise Facebook groups that I’m part of.

 It’s listed in extremely tiny print on the back of the Personal Navigator for that day but you might miss it if you don’t check the back!